1957 Canadian federal election: Run-up to the campaign

 Diefenbaker was the favourite throughout the leadership campaign.
-At the convention in Ottawa in December, he refused to abide by the custom of having a Quebecer be either the proposer or seconder of his candidacy, and instead selected an Easterner (from New Brunswick) and a Westerner to put his name in nomination.
+At the convention in Ottawa in December, he refused to abide by the custom of having a Quebecer be either the proposer or seconder of his candidacy, instead selecting an Easterner (from New Brunswick) and a Westerner to put his name in nomination.
 With most Quebec delegates backing his opponents, Diefenbaker felt that having a Quebecer as a nominator would not increase his support.
 Diefenbaker was elected on the first ballot, and a number of Quebec delegates walked out of the convention after his victory.
 Other Diefenbaker opponents, such as those who had urged Smith to run, believed that the 61-year-old Diefenbaker would be merely a caretaker, who would serve a few years and then step down in favour of a younger man, and that the upcoming election would be lost to the Liberals regardless of who led the Tories.

-When Parliament convened in January, the Liberals introduced no major proposals, and proposed nothing controversial.
+When Parliament convened in January, the Liberals introduced no major or controversial proposals.
 Diefenbaker turned over his parliamentary duties to British Columbia MP Howard Green and spent much of his time on the road making speeches across the country.
 Diefenbaker toured a nation in which Liberal support at the provincial level had slowly been eroding.
-When the Liberals gained Federal power in 1935, they controlled eight of the nine provincial governments, all except Alberta.
+When the Liberals gained federal power in 1935, they controlled eight of the nine provincial governments, all except Alberta.
 By early 1957, the Liberals controlled the legislatures only in the tenth province, Newfoundland, and in Prince Edward Island and Manitoba.

 In March, Finance Minister Walter Harris, who was believed to be St. Laurent's heir apparent, introduced his budget.
 The budget anticipated a surplus of $258 million, of which $100 million was to be returned in the form of increased welfare payments, with an increase of $6 per month (to a total of $46) for old age pensioners—effective after the election.
 Harris indicated that no more could be returned for fear of increasing inflation.
 Diefenbaker attacked the budget, calling for higher old age pensions and welfare payments, more aid to the poorer provinces, and aid to farmers.

 St. Laurent had informed Diefenbaker that Parliament would be dissolved in April, for an election on June 10.
 A final parliamentary conflict was sparked by the suicide of Canadian Ambassador to Egypt E.H.
 Norman in the midst of allegations made by a United States Senate subcommittee that Norman had communist links.
 Pearson had defended Norman when the allegations became public, and defended him again after his death, suggesting to the Commons that the allegations were false.
 It quickly became apparent that the information released by the Americans might have come from Canadian intelligence sources, and after severe questioning of Pearson by Diefenbaker and the other parties' foreign policy critics, Pearson made a statement announcing that Norman had had communist associations in his youth, but had passed a security review.
 The minister evaded further questions regarding what information had been provided, and the discussion was cut short when Parliament was dissolved on April 12.